 What are the reasons for Menorrhagia?

-It has been observed that some women who use IUDs may experience heavier menstrual flow.
+- Intrauterine Devices or IUDs: It has been observed that some women who use IUDs may experience heavier menstrual flow.
 This can be because the IUDs can affect the pressure on the blood vessels nearby, causing abrasions, which regulate the blood flow to the uterus.
 With both copper and hormonal IUDs, there is an increased chance of spotting or bleeding over the next few months after the insertion of an IUD.
-However, women who experience heavy bleeding after the insertion of one are also at a risk of anaemia due to loss of exponentially more blood than usual.
-Treatments for this can vary, but doctors usually offer some iron tablets for the anaemia.
+However, women who experience heavy bleeding after the insertion of one are also at a risk of anemia due to loss of exponentially more blood than usual.
+Treatments for this can vary, but doctors usually offer some iron tablets for the anemia.

 How to treat Menorrhagia?